vmware-archive/nsxraml/md-version/nsxvapi.md

 --------|-------------
 6.2.3 | Method updated. `isis` configuration section removed. `isis` parameter removed from route redistributions rule sections.
 6.3.0 | Parameter `defaultOriginate` removed for logical router NSX Edges.
+6.3.0 | Parameter `translateType7ToType5` added to OSPF section.
+6.3.0 | Parameters `localASNumber` and `remoteASNumber` added to BGP section.

 * **delete** *(secured)*: Delete the routing config stored in the NSX Manager database and the default routes from the specified NSX Edge appliance.